Near Future in Spanish: As Easy as Ir + a + Infinitive

 Tip: In conversational Spanish, the near future is seen as an informal version of the future.
 However, as you’ve learned, these tenses have a minor nuance.

-When talking about the future, you’re more likely to use the near future in Spanish.
+When talking about the future actions, you’re more likely to use the near future in Spanish.
 So, here are some key points you should remember:

 • The Spanish near future is used to talk about: